CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ## [Sensitive Data Desktop for secondary use of health and social data](./sd-desktop-audited.md)
-Analyse and compute secondary use data (access to this service requires a Findata permit).
+Access to this service requires a Findata permit.

   * [**Key features**](./sd-desktop-audited.md#key-features)